cgtuebingen/spatial_xr/README.md

 ## About

 This Projekt is developed as a Team Projekt of the Eberhards Karls University Tuebingen under the supervision of Jan-Niklas Dihlman at the Computer Graphics Chair.
-We would like to thank JAn_Niklas for providinh guidance, help and a Meta Quest 3 for development aswell as all our Participants.
+We would like to thank JAn_Niklas for providing guidance, help and a Meta Quest 3 for development aswell as all our Participants.
 It was a challange aswell as a joy and we are thankfull to work in this Team and face the reality of Virtual Reality.